wurdit/ffmpeg/README.md

 1. Extract all frames from a video as numbered jpg files (or PNG or whatever).
 2. Extract all frames from only a portion of a video.
-3. Extract only every "Nth" frame, like every other frame or every 3rd frame. etc.
+3. Extract only every "Nth" frame, like every 2nd frame or every 3rd frame, etc.
 4. Generate an optimized GIF palette by looking at every frame of an image sequence.
 5. Turn a seqence of image files into a GIF using an optional palette.
 6. Directly download a video from the web while doing any or all of the above.